 Strings in JPQL and Criteria Queries

-String values may appear in JPQL queries in various forms:
+String values can appear in JPQL queries in several forms:

-• as parameters - when string values are assigned as arguments.
+• As parameters when string values are passed as query arguments.

-• as path expressions - in navigation to persistent string fields.
+• As path expressions that navigate to persistent string fields.

-• as results of predefined JPQL string manipulation functions.
+• As the results of predefined JPQL string manipulation functions.

-The [NOT] LIKE operator checks if a specified string matches a specified pattern.
-The pattern may include ordinary characters as well as the following wildcard characters:
+The [NOT] LIKE operator checks whether a string matches a pattern.
+The pattern can include ordinary characters and the following wildcard characters:

-• The percent character (%) - which matches zero or more of any character.
+• The percent sign (%), which matches any sequence of zero or more characters.

-• The underscore character (_) - which matches any single character.
+• The underscore (_), which matches any single character.

-The left operand is always the string to check for a match (usually a path expression) and the right operand is always the pattern (usually a parameter or literal).
+The left operand is the string to check for a match (usually a path expression), and the right operand is the pattern (usually a parameter or literal).
 For example:

 • c.name LIKE '%' is always TRUE (for any c.name value).